mraghurao92/spring-custom-value-injector/README.md

 - **Custom Annotation**: Replace the standard `@Value` annotation with `@InjectValue` for extended functionality.

-- **Monitoring**: The project includes a Spring Scheduler that runs every hour to retrieve `@InjectValue` properties from all beans and log their content.
+- **Monitoring**: The project includes a Spring Scheduler that runs every hour to retrieve `@InjectValue` properties from all beans and log their content asynchronously.
 This monitoring feature aids in tracking property values, including expiration dates.

 ## Usage